crystal-lang/crystal/Contributing.md

 Once you have a compiler up and running, and that executing `crystal` on the command line prints its usage, it's time to setup your environment to compile Crystal itself, which is written in Crystal.
 Check out the `install` and `before_install` sections found in [.travis.yml](https://github.com/crystal-lang/crystal/blob/master/.travis.yml).
-These set-up LLVM and its required libraries.
+These set-up LLVM 3.6 and its required libraries.

-**Note**: if you are on a Mac make sure to install the LLVM that is used in that travis script, the LLVM that you download or get from homebrew has a bug (uninstall the LLVM from homebrew too).

 Next, executing `make clean crystal spec` should compile a compiler and using that compiler compile and execute the specs.
 All specs should pass.